Offers Architecture

 Buyer submits offer (authenticated)

-sequenceDiagram participant Browser participant ZLinkPage as ZLinkPage (offers SPA) participant API as zooly-app API participant Auth as Auth (cookie) participant DB as Postgres Browser->>ZLinkPage: Visit /z/:slug (must be logged in) ZLinkPage->>API: POST /api/offers/submit (credentials: include) API->>Auth: resolveAccountId(cookie) Auth-->>API: buyerAccountId API->>DB: getAccountBySlug(slug) DB-->>API: sellerAccount API->>DB: createOffer (status DRAFT) → updateOfferStatus(ADMIN_REVIEW) API->>DB: OFFER_SUBMITTED notification to the brand API->>API: sendAdminOfferSubmittedEmail (admin heads-up email) DB-->>API: offer API-->>ZLinkPage: { offerId }
+sequenceDiagram participant Browser participant ZLinkPage as ZLinkPage (offers SPA) participant API as zooly-app API participant Auth as Auth (cookie) participant DB as Postgres Browser->>ZLinkPage: Visit /z/:slug (must be logged in) ZLinkPage->>API: POST /api/offers/submit (credentials: include) API->>Auth: resolveAccountId(cookie) Auth-->>API: buyerAccountId API->>DB: getAccountBySlug(slug) DB-->>API: sellerAccount API->>DB: createOffer (status DRAFT) → updateOfferStatus(APPROVED) API->>DB: OFFER_RECEIVED notification to the talent API->>DB: OFFER_SUBMITTED notification to the brand DB-->>API: offer API-->>ZLinkPage: { offerId }

 For IMAGE campaigns, ZLinkPage first creates an imageCandidateSession, polls for the multi-model candidate set (OpenAI / Nano-Banana / Flux), the brand picks one, and only then submitOffer fires with imageCandidateSessionId, selectedModelKey, and the chosen imageKind.
 VOICE campaigns do the same through a voiceCandidateSession (voiceCandidateSessionId + selectedVoiceModelKey); VIDEO requires both image and voice.
 Brands can skip image generation entirely with skipImageGeneration: true.
 Drafts can be saved before any candidate is picked (saveAsDraft: true).